renatabiniek/writing-room/README.md

     * *On PC and mobile when you select Events or Contact, Home is being set as the Active item*

       This is a known issue as Events and Contact are sections of the scrollable Home page and not separate pages.
-I will be able to fix once I progress trough the course with JavaScript.
+I will be able to fix this once I progress through the course with JavaScript.

   * **Family and friends**